-How to Watch the U.S. vs. France Women's World Cup Match Online for Free
+How to Watch FIFA Women's World Cup USA vs France Match Live Online

 Related reading on the Women's World Cup:

-—Women’s World Cup gets a new opponent: Europe’s heatwave
+- Women's World Cup gets a new opponent: Europe's heatwave

-—VAR instant replay tech has players and fans up in arms
+- VAR instant replay tech has players and fans up in arms